 Winter Boot Temperature Ratings

 Providing an exact rating for winter boots is difficult because there are so many variables: your sock system, metabolism, fitness, hydration level, food intake, exposure time, activity level, and so on.
-To give you a basis for comparison we list an active temperature rating for all of our winter boots.
-There is no industry standard testing method, but MEC ratings are often more conservative than manufacturers' ratings.
-Our ratings assume you're actively walking or snowshoeing.
+There is no industry standard for ratings, but we provide manufacturers' ratings when possible.
+Ratings assume you're actively walking or snowshoeing.
 When you're idle, the effective warmth of any footwear will drop.
 If you know from experience that your feet tend to get cold, choose boots that are rated for lower temperatures than those you'll actually encounter.

 For lower-output activities in colder temperatures, such as snowshoe walking or winter camping, choose thickly-insulated, calf-high boots with removable liners.
-These boots have a slightly loose fit, good for circulation and lots of sock layers.
+These boots have a slightly loose fit, to allow good circulation and extra sock layers.
 Removable liners are easier to dry out, and are particularly suited to multi-day trips.

 For intense activities such as snowshoe running, you might select low-cut boots that have less insulation (some have sewn-in insulation, others have removable liners).
 More athletically-oriented boots feel less clumsy to walk in, and are a good bet for day trips and warmer temperatures.